lbouriez/hassio-addons/ttrss/DOCS.md

 ## About

-Tt-rss add-on based on the prebuilt docker image from linuxserver
+Tt-rss add-on based on the prebuilt docker image from @lunik1

 Tt-rss is an open source web-based news feed (RSS/Atom) reader and aggregator.
 It is designed to allow you to read news from any location,